paidmediamountain/nostromo-keyboard-qmk/README.md

 ## Credits

 - Built with [QMK Firmware](https://qmk.fm/)
-- Inspired by the Nostromo spacecraft from the Alien franchise
+- Inspired by the main computer terminal used by the captain and Ripley aboard the Nostromo spacecraft from the Alien franchise
 - Special thanks to the QMK community

 **Note:** This is an unofficial fan project.
-"Alien," "Nostromo," and "Weyland-Yutani" are trademarks of 20th Century Studios.
+"Alien," "Nostromo," "Ripley," and "Weyland-Yutani" are trademarks of 20th Century Studios.

 ## Contact